bytefair/vanilli/readme.md

 1. fix search box boundaries so it doesn't flow outsite the page containers
 2. some structure to author page bio
-3. change include clearfix to a placeholder extend
 4. repair 404's structure where it has content inside correct divs so it floats correctly
-5. rename functions to the_ and get_
+5. probably should set .container widths on header and footer wrappers

 ### later